-I refer to your email dated 18 February 2023 seeking access to documents under the Freedom of Information Act 1982 (the Act).
-Your request was for:
+On 18 February 2023, you sought access to documents under the Freedom of Information Act 1982 (the Act), as follows:

-I kindly request the following information relating to Airservices Australia activities that are regulated by CASA: -Details of all surveillance activity for Sydney Tower and Sydney TCU between the dates 1st January 2022 and 17th February 2023, including any results (including safety observations, alerts, and findings). -Details of all enforcement activity related to the abovementioned surveillance. -A summary of any actions required by Airservices including whether they have been addressed or are outstanding.
+I kindly request the following information relating to Airservices Australia activities that are regulated by CASA:

+- -Details of all surveillance activity for Sydney Tower and Sydney TCU between the dates 1st January 2022 and 17th February 2023, including any results (including safety observations, alerts, and findings). - -Details of all enforcement activity related to the abovementioned surveillance. - -A summary of any actions required by Airservices including whether they have been addressed or are outstanding.

-The date range of your access request is 1 January 2022 to 17 February 2023.
-You do not require the names of any CASA staff, or third parties contained in the documents.
+The date range of your access request was 1 January 2022 to 17 February 2023.

-On 15 March 2023, I made a decision to impose charges in the amount of \$707.29 in relation to your application.
+On 15 March 2023, an officer of CASA made a decision to impose charges in the amount of \$707.29 in relation to your application.

 On 15 March 2023, you emailed contending that the charge should be waived, as you suggested there was genuine public interest in these documents.
 You also sought clarification as to why such a high charge was applied.
-You requested I advise if a specific aspect of your request was attributing to such a high charge and that if that was the case you may consider limiting the request.
+You requested advise if a specific aspect of your request was attributing to such a high charge and that if that was the case you may consider limiting the request.

-On 15 March 2023, I responded that as you were seeking documents that outline the status of any current findings as I previously explained this is not housed in any one document, I therefore included in scope all the emails between Air services and CASA outlining the actions taken regarding each finding.
-This volume of documents is what attributed to such a high charge.
-I informed outside of these documents the surveillance report covers most of the scope of your request (safety observations, alerts, and findings).
+On 15 March 2023, CASA responded that as you were seeking documents that outline the status of any current findings as previously explained this is not housed in any one document, therefore included in scope was all the emails between Air services and CASA outlining the actions taken regarding each finding.
+This volume of documents was what attributed to such a high charge.
+CASA informed outside of these documents the surveillance report covered most of the scope of your request (safety observations, alerts, and findings).